Cropster/ember-keen/README.md

 It provides a service to send events.
 In the future, reading events will also be supported.
 The service also auto-combines your events to avoid multiple unnecessary requests.

+This add-on was inspired by [ember-keen-tracking](https://github.com/plyfe/ember-keen-tracking), and the fact that it should not be necessary to include a library just to make a few Ajax-requests.

 ## Installation

 * `ember install ember-keen`